We polled local agents and found that the average real estate commission in Minneapolis is 6.00%, which is higher than the national average.

 Clever can connect you with top-rated listing agents for commission rates that are as much as 38% lower than the Minneapolis average.
 Connect to learn how Clever can help you save on commission.

 How do real estate agents get paid?

 When you sell a home, the percentage of the home's sale price that is allocated for realtor commission is split between the buyer's agent and the seller's agent.
-The specific terms of how commissions are paid out are outlined in the listing agreement— which is a document that home sellers sign when agreeing to work with their agent.
+The specific terms of how commissions are paid out are outlined in the listing agreement, a document home sellers sign when agreeing to work with their agent.

 Real Estate Commission Split Ranges in Minneapolis

-The amount that the broker gets typically ranges from 50% to 25%.
+The amount that the broker gets typically ranges from 25–50%.
 The exact percentage depends on the experience level of the real estate agent — with more experienced agents typically getting to keep a larger share.

 Factors That Affect Real Estate Commission Rates in Minneapolis and Tips to Negotiate Lower Fees

 Real estate commissions are not set, and there are a variety of factors that can drive rates up or down depending on where you live and what your specific circumstances are.